-Eventually, as the players get older and start to take the game more seriously, playing time can be determined based on things like skill level and results can become more important.
+Eventually, as the players get older and start to take the game more seriously, playing time can be determined based on skill level, and results can become more important.

 More often than not, these coaches are people who are volunteering their time or working for small sums of money for nothing more than the love of the game.

-It is important that they have the opportunity to do that without having to be approached by an angry parent after a game.
+They must be able to do that without being approached by an angry parent after a game.

 Training is where coaches have the greatest opportunity to work with their players.
 It is important, however, that coaches make sure their training sessions are well thought out.

-Youth practices, especially for beginner soccer players, should mix engagement and fun with learning and competition.
+Youth practices should mix engagement and fun with learning and competition, especially for beginner soccer players.

 Here are some tips for planning a successful training session:

-- Mix it up – working on technical skills is important, but spending most of your time doing mundane activities can burn out players.
-Instead, find games that might help them learn those skills in a more fun way
+- Mix it up – working on technical skills is important, but spending most of your time on basic activities can burn out players.
+Instead, find games that might help them learn those skills in a more fun way.

 - Keep it moving – being able to adjust on the fly is important.
 Sometimes a great drill just isn’t clicking with a team.
-Try to make adjustments or move onto the next thing if something isn’t working
+Adjust or move on to the next thing if something isn’t working.

 - Stay calm – coaching a youth team can be difficult.
 The mind of a child can be sporadic.
-They want to play and they might not always be focused on soccer.
-Do your best to have patience, even if they aren’t interested in soccer that day
+They want to play and might not always be focused on soccer.
+Do your best to have patience, even if they aren’t interested in soccer that day.

 If you are coaching a youth team, you may only have a few days a week to teach them the game.
 Use that time wisely.